New Guinea Community Site

-The New Guinea Community Site is a former free Black community that is on the National Register of Historic Places, located in the Town of Hyde Park, New York.
+The New Guinea Community Site is a former free Black community on the National Register of Historic Places, located in Hyde Park, New York.
 It emerged in the decades leading up to the Civil War, and dissipated quickly after the war ended.

 Description

 The New Guinea Community Site was listed on the National Register of Historic Places in 2018.
 It was a transient free Black community and was typical of such communities in that it emerged in the decades prior to the Civil War, but dissipated after the war’s conclusion and the national abolition of slavery.